schnapster/SqlSauce/README.md

 Short descriptions of how to get started using this.

 Please also check out the comments and docs inside of the classes.
-They will always be more detailed / up to date than this README.
+They will always be more detailed / up to date than this readme.

 ### DatabaseConnection